rubrikinc/polaris-ec2native-ondemand/README.md

 Ensure you set `snapcount` equal to the number of snapshots you want to retain, and enable or disable logging by setting `logging` equal to True or False in *polaris-ec2native-ondemand.py*

 Once configured, run this script using Python 3.6+ from an EC2 instance being protected by Polaris.
-Each time it is run, it will take an on demand snapshot of this instnace and expire (starting with the oldest) any on demand snapshots this instance in excess of `snapcount`.
+Each time it is run, it will take an on demand snapshot of this instance and expire (starting with the oldest) any on demand snapshots this instance in excess of `snapcount`.

 For example, if `snapcount` was set to 5, and you had daily on demand snapshots from Monday Tuesday Wednesday Thursday and Friday.
 Running this script on Saturday would take a new on demand snapshot, as well as expire the on demand snapshot from Monday.
 In the same scenario if `snapcont` was set to 4, the snapshots from Monday and Tuesday would be expired.